EvanQuan/agrippas-trilemma/README.md

 #### Have a Graphic User Interface
 I actually went back and forth on whether I wanted this.
-There was something almost beautiful in the simplicity of classic IF in there being plain text as the only medium in which the game and player communicate.
+There is something almost beautiful in the simplicity of classic IF having plain text being the only medium in which the game and player communicate.
-I thought I would potentially spice it up with different colors when I figured out that I could print to standard output in different colors/bold/underline etc. to make it more readable and visually appealing, yet still keep it old fashioned.
+I thought I would potentially spice it up when I figured out that I could print to standard output in different colors/bold/underline.
+It would make it more readable and visually appealing, yet still keep it old fashioned by sticking to text only.

 However, I also wanted to add panels to display certain information at all times, such as the player stats, inventory and spells.
 I found through playtesting many individuals had troubles keeping track of what items they had or making sure they've eaten enough food.
-It was annoying for some players to constantly need to check those.
+It was annoying for some players to constantly check up on that information, especially when they have another task to focus on like solving a puzzle or gathering resources.
 I briefly considered having panels composed of ASCII characters displaying these off to the side, but decided that would be too annoying to implement and it would result in potential problems not worth dealing with.

-Conveniently I was learning how to implement GUIs using javax.swing and java.awt at the time, so I finally decided to give it a go in Java.
+Conveniently I already had an elementary understanding of implementing GUIs using javax.swing and java.awt at the time, so I finally decided to give it a go in Java.

 #### Being Able to Save and Load Games
 This may actually one if not the central goals I had since the beginning of the game's development.